metal3-io/cluster-api-provider-metal3/docs/releasing.md

      Superseded section.
 This way the changes are acknowledged to be part of the release, but not overwhelming the important changes contained by the release.
+   - Leave the `@<IMAGE-SHA256-PLACEHOLDER>` part of the "The image for this release is:" line untouched.
+The release workflow replaces it with the digest of the released image, or removes it when no digest is available.

 - Commit your changes, push the new branch and create a pull request:
    - The commit and PR title should be 🚀 Release v1.x.y: